 If you are in charge of purchasing office supplies or planning a budget for printing costs, the first thing you need to understand is how much one page, whether that is graphics or text, costs to print on your at-home or office printer.

 The cost of printing generally can be a difficult thing to calculate.
-Many of us have bought cheaper printers and ink cartridges, especially if we are a small business trying to keep costs down, but they can be a false economy in the long term.
+Many of us have bought cheaper printers and ink cartridges, especially if we are a small business trying to keep costs down on color printing services, but they can be a false economy in the long term.
 This is why looking at it on a page basis is the best way to look at it.

 How do you calculate the cost per page?
 It is actually very easy if you use the following formula.